Some of the most important records in State Records’ 90,000 linear metre-long collection are school admission registers.

 Public schools transfer admission records to State Records when they are no longer required by the school.
 If we don’t have any admission records, it’s worth contacting the school to see if they still have them.
 Another place to try is the Department of Education and Childhood Development, who have a dedicated Records Management Unit responsible for school records.

 School records are the responsibility of the Department for Education and Childhood Development (DECD), who have have determined that admission registers are open after thirty years.
 However, if you are seeking your own information, you can access your own admission record through a personal entitlement claim.
-For more information, please see our School Records Fact Sheet (PDF 54kb).
+For more information, please see our School Records Fact Sheet.

 About the Author:

-Amy is an archivist in both Collection Management Services and Reference and Access Services.
+Amy is an archivist in the Archive Team.
 If she were to choose a favourite record type, it would be school admission registers, followed closely by Matron’s journals from gaols and prisons.